 Founder – Esmond Lando, Q.C.

-Surrey Golf Course and Delta Golf Course were developed and built by Esmond Lando, Q.C. a Vancouver businessman, barrister, artist and community leader who loved to golf.
+Surrey Golf Course was developed and built by Esmond Lando, Q.C. a Vancouver businessman, barrister, artist and community leader who loved to golf.

 Surrey Golf Course